-Strategic Transaction Committee of the Board of Directors September 27, 2009 Page 3 $\,$
+Strategic Transaction Committee of the Board of Directors September 27, 2009 Page 3

 We have not been asked to pass upon, and express no opinion with respect to, any matter other than the fairness to the holders of the Company Class A Common Stock, from a financial point of view, of the Merger Consideration.
 We do not express any view on, and our opinion does not address, the fairness of the proposed transaction to, or any consideration received in connection therewith by, the holders of any other securities, creditors or other constituencies of the Company, nor as to the fairness of the amount or nature of any compensation to be paid or payable to any of the officers, directors or employees of the Company, or any class of such persons, whether relative to the Merger Consideration or otherwise.
 However, as noted above, in arriving at our opinion, we have taken into account the additional merger consideration to be received by the holders of the Company Class B Common Stock in the Merger.
 We have assumed that any modification to the structure of the transaction will not vary in any respect material to our analysis.
-Our opinion does not address the relative merits of the Merger as compared to other business or financial strategies that might be available to the Company, nor does it address the underlying business decision of the Company to engage in the Merger.
-In arriving at our opinion, we had limited discussions with certain third parties of which the Strategic Transaction Committee is aware but were not authorized to solicit, and did not solicit, interest from any third party with respect to the acquisition of any or all of the Company Class A Common Stock or Company Class B Common Stock or any business combination or other extraordinary transaction involving the Company.
-This letter, and our opinion, does not constitute a recommendation to the Strategic Transaction Committee of the Board of Directors or to any other persons in respect of the Merger, including as to how any holder of shares of Company Class A Common Stock or Company Class B Common Stock should vote or act in respect of the Me
+Our opinion does not address the relative merits of the Company to engage in the Merger.
+In arriving at our opinion, we had limited discussions with certain third parties of which the Strategic Transaction Committee is aware but were not authorized to solicit, and did not solicit, interest from any third party with respect to the acquisition of any or all of the Company.
+This letter, and our opinion, does not constitute a recommendation to the Strategic Transaction Committee of the Board of Directors or to any other persons in respect of the Merger.
+We express no opinion herein as to the price at which shares of the Company Class B Common Stock should vote or act in respect of the Merger, including as to how any holder of shares of Company Class A Common Stock or Company Class A Common Stock should vote or act in respect of the Merger.
+We express no opinion herein as to the price at which shares of the Company or Xerox will trade at any titme.
+We are not legal, regulatory, accounting